 Finding the best position for a computer screen for your employees or students, or yourself is no small thing.
 After all, more and more hours per day are being spent sitting at a desk.
 Best to get this step of your ergonomic workstation set up correctly!

-Many business people and students spend 40 hours per week or more at their desks.
-How they sit and how long they sit without moving can affect them physically and mentally, which in turn affects performance.
+Many professionals and students spend 40+ hours per week or more at their desks.
+How they sit and how long they sit without moving can impact their physical and mental health, which in turn affects performance.

-So, what’s the best ergonomic position for a computer screen?
+So, what’s the best ergonomic monitor placement?
 It depends on whom you ask.

-There are varying answers on the internet about whether the user’s eyes should be level with the middle or the top of the screen.
-What we can say for sure is that the viewer’s eyes should not be level with the bottom of the screen.
-It’s better to be looking down than looking up.
+There are varying opinions online about whether the user’s eyes should be level with the middle or the top of the screen.
+But one thing's for sure: your eyes should not be level with the bottom of the screen.
+It’s better to be looking slightly downward than upward.

-Things get more complicated with a dual monitor setup.
+Things get more complicated with a dual-monitor ergonomic setup.
 It depends on the percentage of time spent with attention on one screen or the other.
-For example, if both monitors are used for the same amount of time, the best setup can be achieved by:

 There are other ways to fix lost productivity resulting from a poor ergonomic workstation setup.
 Here are a few more tips for computer screens:

-In ergonomics and workplace design, proper placement of computer monitors is important, but not the whole picture.
+In a proper ergonomic workstation setup, there's more that plays a role than just a monitor.
 It’s just part of a package of elements that make a desk job or school studies more comfortable and healthy.
 Everything matters, from the office desk to the chair to the keyboard.
 In other words, the office needs to adjust to the user, not the other way around.

 Have you looked at your setup and wondered, “What is standard desk height for ergonomics?” or, “What is the ergonomic height of a desk?”
 There isn’t a standard height for ergonomics because there’s too much variation in our shapes and sizes.